Kucoin/kucoin-api-docs/source/localizable/index.html.md

  }
 ```

-Provides you with a list of your current orders, based on several parameters.
+Request via this endpoint to get your current order list.
+Items are paginated and sorted to show the latest first.
+See the [Pagination](#pagination) section for retrieving additional entries after the first page.

 ### HTTP REQUEST
 **GET /api/v1/orders**

-### EXAMPLE
+### Example
-GET **/api/v1/orders?status=active** for retrieving all active orders
+GET /api/v1/orders?status=active

-###API KEY PERMISSIONS###
+###API KEY PERMISSIONS
 This endpoint requires the **"General"** permission.

-###PARAMETERS###
+<aside class="notice">This request is paginated.</aside>

+###PARAMETERS
 You can pinpoint the results with the following query paramaters.

 Param | Type | Description
 --------- | ------- | -----------
-status | String |*[optional]* **active** or **done**(done as default), Only list orders with a specific status .
+status | String |*[Optional]* **active** or **done**(done as default), Only list orders with a specific status .
-symbol |String|*[optional]* Only list orders for a specific symbol.
+symbol |String|*[Optional]* Only list orders for a specific symbol.
-side | String | *[optional]* **buy** or **sell**
+side | String | *[Optional]* **buy** or **sell**
-type | String | *[optional]* **limit**, **market**, **limit_stop** or **market_stop**
+type | String | *[Optional]* **limit**, **market**, **limit_stop** or **market_stop**
-startAt | long | *[optional]* Start time.
-Unix timestamp calculated in milliseconds will return only items which were created after the start time.
-endAt | long | *[optional]* End time.
-Unix timestamp calculated in milliseconds will return only items which were created before the end time.

-###RESPONSE###
+startAt| long | *[Optional]*  Start time (milisecond)
+endAt| long | *[Optional]* End time (milisecond)

+###RESPONSES
 Field | Description
 --------- | -------
-orderId | Order ID, unique identifier of an order.
+id |  Order ID, the ID of an order.
 symbol | symbol
-opType |  operation type,deal is pending order,cancel is cancel order
+opType |  operation type, Deal (status of the pending orders) and Cancel (status of the canceled orders)
-type | order type,e.g. limit,markrt,stop_limit.
+type | order type,e.g. limit,market,stop_limit.
 side | transaction direction,include buy and sell
 price |  order price
 size |  order quantity
 funds | order funds
-dealFunds |  deal funds
+dealFunds |  executed size of funds
-dealSize | deal quantity
+dealSize | executed quantity
 fee | fee
 feeCurrency | charge fee currency
 stp |  self trade prevention,include CN,CO,DC,CB
 stop |  stop type, include entry and loss
-stopTriggered |  stop order is triggered
+stopTriggered |  stop order is triggered or not
 stopPrice |  stop price
 timeInForce | time InForce,include GTC,GTT,IOC,FOK
 postOnly | postOnly
 hidden | hidden order
 iceberg | iceberg order
-visibleSize | display quantity for iceberg order
+visibleSize | displayed quantity for iceberg order
 cancelAfter | cancel orders time，requires timeInForce to be GTT
 channel | order source
 clientOid | user-entered order unique mark
 remark | remark
 tags | tag order source
-isActive | status before unfilled or uncancelled
+isActive |  order status, true and false.
+If true, the order is active, if false, the order is fillled or cancelled
 cancelExist | order cancellation transaction record
 createdAt | create time

-<aside class="notice">This request is paginated.</aside>

-###ORDER STATUS AND SETTLEMENT###
+###ORDER STATUS AND SETTLEMENT
-The open orders in the order book are marked with the active status.
-Orders which are no longer resting on the order book, will be marked with the done status.
-There is a small window between an order being done and settled.
-An order is settled when all of the fills have settled and the remaining holds (if any) have been removed.
+Any order on the exchange order book is in active status.
+Orders removed from the order book will be marked with done status.
+After an order becomes done, there may be a few milliseconds latency before it’s fully settled.

-When checking your orders, you can search for any kind of status, based on the parameters you input.
-Bear in mind, that if you don’t use any parameters the system will return only the orders with the done status by default.
+You can check the orders in any status.
+If the status parameter is not specified, orders of done status will be returned by default.

-When you query orders, there is no time frame limit for active orders.
-But when you query for your done orders you can only query data within a time range of one week (the start and end time range cannot exceed 24*7 hours).
-If it exceeds one week, the system will prompt that you exceed the time limit.
-If you point out the start time when querying orders but do not specify the end time, the system will automatically present you the maximum one week window and vice versa.
+When you query orders in active status, there is no time limit.
+However, when you query orders in done status, the start and end time range cannot exceed 7* 24 hours.
+An error will occur if the specified time window exceeds the range.
+If you specify the end time only, the system will automatically calculate the start time as end time minus 7*24 hours, and vice versa.

 The history for cancelled orders is only kept for **one month**.
 You will not be able to query for cancelled orders that have happened more than a month ago.

-###POLLING###
+###POLLING
-For high-volume trading, it is strongly recommended that you maintain your own list of open orders and use one of the streaming market data feeds to keep it updated.
-You should poll the open orders endpoint onceyou start trading to obtain the current state of any open orders.
+For high-volume trading, it is highly recommended that you maintain your own list of open orders and use one of the streaming market data feeds to keep it updated.
+You should poll the open orders endpoint to obtain the current state of any open order.

-<aside class="notice">Open orders may change their state between the request and the response depending on the market conditions.</aside>

 ## Get V1 Historical Orders List